Orange County - Museum Directory

 Brookfield Historical Society

-The house was the home of a Brookfield blacksmith and is now operated as a museum.
+The house (c.
+1835) was the home of a Brookfield blacksmith and is now operated as a museum.
 Collections include costumes, 19th-century home furnishings, locally manufactured articles, photographs, and local ephemera.
 There are guided tours, an annual ice cream social, and other special events.
+The society publishes a biannual newsletter.

 Hours and Admission: July - August: Sunday, 2:00 – 5:00 pm, or by appointment.
-Admission $2 donation.
+Admission is free.
 Not accessible to the disabled.

 Chelsea Historical Society